-We are a family owned wildlife and pest control company operating in Miami FL and partners with Centurian Wildlife Services.
+We are a family owned wildlife and Pest Control company operating in Miami FL and partners with Centurian Wildlife Control>.
 We are blessed to live and work in this beautiful area.
 Many of our clients enjoy watching backyard wildlife from a distance and are even tolerant of insects as long as they stay outside.
 It is when they start moving into our homes or spending too much time in our yards that they truly become pests.
 That’s where we come in!
 Whether a raccoon moves into your attic or an ant trail forms in your kitchen we’re here to help.
 Miami Wildlife Control can handle all aspects of your animal or pest problem.
 Our goal is to keep your family, your pets and your home or business safe from pests.
 With over 35 years of combined experience managing residential, commercial and municipal accounts in and around the Miami area, you can rest assured that our team will get the job done.
 If you are having trouble with any nuisance wildlife or are overrun by insect pests give us a call today!
 In many cases a quote may be given right over the phone after we ask you a few questions about your particular problem.

 Regardless of species, wild animals all have individual personalities and there is no “one size fits all” control plan.
 Each job is unique and should be handled as such.
 It can be difficult, dangerous and even illegal for a homeowner to handle themselves or let an unqualified person attempt to.
 You really need someone who understands the animals to be able to properly solve your wildlife problem.
 We will assess your particular problems and implement a program to meet your wildlife control needs while taking all applicable regulations into account.
 We practice integrated pest management and not every job will require trapping.
 In some cases we can simply help you modify the habitat around your property to discourage unwanted animals from staying there.